Zerobeings/learn/README.md

 * [NodeJs](https://nodejs.org/en/download/)

 ### Installation
 > 🚨 [Wallet Connect](https://github.com/WalletConnect/web3modal-vanilla-js-example) recommends only running the modal on https.
 HTTPS setup instructions can be found on the Wallet Connect github repo.

-Additionally the modal that is beings used was recently archived.
-Next step is to upgrade the wallet connect modal.
+> 🚨 Wallet Connect recently depreciated v1.0.
+Next step is to upgrade the connect functionality for Market gm .

 1. Fork the project.
 2. Clone the project.